dropseed/deps/docs/content/index.md

 # Overview

-Deps (v3) is a command line tool that runs in CI to automate dependency updates.
+**Deps (v3) is a command line tool that runs in CI to automate dependency updates.**
-It will automatically create branches, commit changes, and send you pull requests with links to release notes.
+It will automatically create branches, commit changes, and send you pull requests.

-Because it runs in your existing continuous integration & delivery environment, it leverages the setup you've already done and makes it easy to support vendored dependencies and running your own commands to ensure you get automated updates that truly help your team.
+Because it runs in your existing CI/CD environment, it leverages the setup you've already done and makes it easy to support vendored dependencies and running your own commands to ensure you get automated updates that truly help your team.

 ## 1. Try it locally